nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### User Interface
 ![Illustration](images/Illustrations.PNG)

+This diagram shows our interface.
+1. The left panel is the *Tag Panel*.
+It contains the list of tags that you have created.
+2. The middle panel is the *Result Panel*, where you can see the result of your command.
+3. The right panel is the *File Explorer Panel*.
+It shows your current directory in HelloFile.
+You can either use command or click on a folder to navigate.
+4. Below the *Result Panel* is the *Command History*.
+It shows your last command entered.
+5. The *Command Box* at the bottom of the app window is at the bottom.
+You can type your commands here.

 ### Basic workflow
 1. Tag important files with the `tag` command for ease of access.
 2. When trying to access tagged files, instead of navigating to the file location, simply use the `open` command to access the required files.
 3. To find the location of tagged files, use the `show` command to get the file path of the file.
+4. If you have made a happy little accident, you can recover by using `undo` and `redo`.
-4. To exit the application, either close the application window, or use the `exit` command.
+5. To exit the application, either close the application window, or use the `exit` command.

 --------------------------------------------------------------------------------------------------------------------